incakoala/simple-blackjack/README.md

 As for the two hands, we needed a way to represent the actual card names, as well as their corresponding values ('J' for 10, 'A' for 11 or 1, etc.), I chose to use defaultdict(list) to store card names as keys and card values as arrays of values.
-This would simply data access later on as a player draws multiple cards of the same type, or draws multiple A's that can worth either 11 or 1.
+Hashmap nicely has complexity of O(1) for insertion and lookup.
+This would simplify data access later on as a player draws multiple cards of the same type, or draws multiple A's that can worth either 11 or 1.
 For example:

     player_hand = {'9': [9], '2': [2, 2], 'A': [11, 1]}